 See the complete list of Leadership Fellows Past Award Winners

-The online application is open in early February.
-Applications must be submitted by March 15.
-Awardees are notified in the first week of May and announced in Anthropology News.
+The online application is open in early March.
+Applications must be submitted by April 6.
+Awardees are notified in May and announced in Anthropology News.
 Fellows are required to attend the AAA Annual Meeting of their award year.
 As a result, Fellows receive up to $500 reimbursement for costs of travel.
+Application Materials

 (Login to your AAA Member profile at http://www.aaanet.org/login to retrieve this information)